brettwooldridge/HikariCP/_includes/ludicrous.markdown

 It turns out that ``LongAdder`` *is* Sequentially Consistent *if* you stick to only the ``increment()`` and ``sum()`` methods.
 That is to say, the value must monotonically increase.

-It now seemed possible to create new ``LongAdder``-based wait/notify mechanism that substantially outperforms the previous, as long as we adhere to the SC constraints above.
+It now seemed possible to create a new ``LongAdder``-based wait/notify mechanism that substantially outperforms the previous, as long as we adhere to the SC constraints above.

 ``QueuedSequenceSynchronizer``<sup>[code](https://github.com/brettwooldridge/HikariCP/blob/dev/src/main/java/com/zaxxer/hikari/util/QueuedSequenceSynchronizer.java)</sup> is a mash-up of ``LongAdder`` and ``AbstractQueuedLongSynchronizer``, taking advantage of the performance of the former and the infrastructure of the later.
 On Java 7 it falls back to ``AtomicLong``<sup>1</sup>, but on Java 8 ... *it's ludicrously fast.*